 Let's have a conversation about Healthy Places!

-The tool, ‘’Let’s have a conversation about Healthy Places’’ includes four fact sheets that provide a synthetic review of reliable evidence on health, the economy, equity and the environment.
+The tool, ‘’Let’s have a conversation about Healthy Places’’ includes four fact sheets reviewing evidence on health, the economy, equity and the environment.
 It also offers ideas for targeted questions and inspiring examples of policy from coast to coast.
 Enough to fuel your next electoral debate or workshop on the theme of urban policies!

 Rooted in research and our experiences in codesign across 16 Canadian communities, this tool is the latest addition to others on codesign and policy available at ParticipatoryPlanning.ca.